singhvika/csye7374-spring2019/ansible/README.md

 `ansible-playbook docker-push-image.yaml --extra-vars "applicationName=application-name tag=image-tag ecr=ecr-name accountId=aws-account-id”`

+### To Setup all the Cloud Resources, You need you install boto3 and botocore on your machine.
+`pip install boto3`

+`pip install botocore`

+#### And then use:

+`ansible-playbook setup-cloud-resources.yaml --extra-vars "clusterName=cluster-name"`

 ### To deploy the containers with docker image using pods, use the following command: